physcodestyle/official-website/src/content/news/2018-07-09-reytingovyy-spisok-po-originalam.en.md

 type: 'news'
 aim: 'all'
 title: 'On the Website There is a List of the Originals!'
-'description: 'List of applicants who submitted the original documents of education' 'images:
+description: 'List of applicants who submitted the original documents of education'
+images:
   - src: '/images/rating-certificates-2018.jpg'
     alt: 'On the Website There is a List of the Originals!'
     type: 'image'